PrefectHQ/prefect/docs/guides/deployment/serverless-workers.md

     name: my-serverless-pool
 ```

-See the [deployments guide](/guides/deployments/) for more details.
+See the [deployments guide](/guides/prefect-deploy/) for more details on creating deployments.

 ## Start a worker

-On your local machine or on the cloud infrastructure of your choice, start a worker in an environment with Prefect installed.
+In the serverless cloud infrastructure you plan to use, start a worker in an environment with Prefect installed.
+TK

 <div class="termina">
 ```bash